fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 If you are still encountering 502, make sure that the create-react-app has been built first.
 You can read the logs output from the _docker-compose up_.

-One more thing: we added an option [depends_on](https://docs.docker.com/compose/compose-file/compose-file-v3/#depends_on) to the configuration that ensures that the _nginx_ container is not started before the frontend container _app_ is stared:
+One more thing: we added an option [depends_on](https://docs.docker.com/compose/compose-file/compose-file-v3/#depends_on) to the configuration that ensures that the _nginx_ container is not started before the frontend container _app_ is started:

 ```bash
 services: